-One unique consideration in the South African context is the regulatory framework aimed at black economic empowerment ("BEE"), i.e. ensuring the economic empowerment of previously disadvantaged black South Africans.
-From an M&A perspective one of the key elements of the government's BEE policies has been the targets prescribed in respect of black equity ownership, and most of the major companies in South Africa have concluded transactions in terms of which they have disposed of a significant equity stake (generally up to 25% or 30%, depending on the industry) to black shareholders.
+One unique consideration in the South African context is the regulatory framework aimed at black economic empowerment (BEE), ie, ensuring the economic empowerment of previously disadvantaged black South Africans.
+From an M&A perspective, one of the key elements of the government's BEE policies has been the targets established in respect of black equity ownership, and most of the major companies in South Africa have concluded transactions in terms of which they have disposed of a significant equity stake (generally up to 25 per cent or 30 per cent, depending on the industry) to black shareholders.
 It is generally a key commercial imperative for a company to have this significant equity stake held by black shareholders, and in certain cases (such as for the holders of mining or telecommunications licences), it is a legal requirement.
 The acquirer of the shares in or business of the target will often need to consider how the business's BEE requirements will be met post-transaction.

-In particular industries there will also be industry specific legislation which will have an impact on the transaction - for example, in terms of the Mineral and Petroleum Resources Development Act, a change of control of the holder of a mining right requires the approval of the Department of Mineral Resources.
+In particular industries, there is also industry-specific legislation which will have an impact on the transaction - for example, in terms of the South African Mineral and Petroleum Resources Development Act, 2002, a change of control of the holder of a mining right requires the approval of the Department of Mineral Resources.